 - Changes the dynamics of the relationship: A therapist will try to understand the couple as individuals and then work on how they are functioning as a team.
 Through therapy, the couple will realize that the root cause of the problem is not always due to the opposite person.
 For example, the therapist might help the couple to understand that financial burden is the root cause of their conflict; once the couple realizes this, they might want to work together to address their common enemy.

-- Teaches to treat each other right: In a relationship, men long for respect and women need affection.
-Disturbances arise when this balance gets altered.
+- Teaches the couple to treat each other correctly: While much variation exists, often in a relationship, men long for respect and women need affection.
+Disturbances arise when the balance in how the couples’ needs are met gets altered or skewed.
 A therapy helps couples to stop assuming and start talking.
 Therapists also ensure that the couple finds a way to resolve conflicts constructively.

 - Helps create a safe place to be vulnerable: Couples usually avoid being their true self with each other out of the fear of being judged or rejected.
 Such emotionally distant couples are at a higher risk of growing apart.
 Most effective couples therapy helps them to get over the fear and express their true self.
 The therapist tries to understand why you or your partner is withholding emotions and helps create the right atmosphere for opening up.